 \subsubsection{Hyper-parameters}

-The angle, $\alpha$, for the angular loss in our implementation was $45^\circ$ previously found as optimal for object detection\cite{wang2017deep} for MNIST and EMNIST dataset.
+The angle, $\alpha$, for the Angular loss in our implementation was $45^\circ$, previously found as optimal for object detection\cite{wang2017deep} for MNIST and EMNIST datasets.
 An angle of $[35,40]$ was used for CIFAR10 and FashionMNIST, obtained by grid-search on a range between $30$ and $50$ in steps of $5$.
-The margin for contrastive and triplet loss functions were $1.0$ and $1.25$, respectively.
-The margin was determined through grid-search on the range $.25$ to $2.0$ in steps of $.25$.
+The margin for Contrastive and Triplet loss functions were $1.0$ and $1.25$, respectively.
+The margins were determined through grid-search on the range $0.25$ to $2.0$ in steps of $0.25$.
 All grid searches were done using the validation set from FashionMNIST, MNIST, and EMNIST.
-The margins for contrastive ($.3841$) and triplet ($.0961$) loss for CIFAR10 were adapted from Musgrave \cite{musgrave2020metric} who used these for CUB20.
-CUB200 is similar to the CIFAR10 dataset in terms of complexity.
-The hyper-parameters [$\lambda$, $\alpha$] for centre loss were [$1.0$, $.5$] respectively previously shown to have good results for class separation~\cite{wang2017deep}.
+Due to low accuracy on CIFAR10, a manual hyper-parameter search was performed using common values from the literature.
+We found that the margins for Contrastive ($0.3841$) and Triplet ($0.0961$) loss from Mugrave \emph{\textit{et al.}} \cite{musgrave2020metric} worked best.
+The hyper-parameters [$\lambda$, $\alpha$] for Center loss were [$1.0$, $0.5$] respectively previously shown to have good results for class separation~\cite{wang2017deep}.
 We used an importance value of 150 for $\lambda$ across all the experiments for EWC.
 We weighted the similarity learning loss and distillation loss equally by multiplying both by the $1.0$ for iCaRL and our approach.
-The similarity learning loss and mean square error loss of the encodes were weighted when summed during CNN and autoencoder update in the EBLL approach with a $\lambda$ value of $1.0$.
+The similarity learning loss and mean square error loss of the embeddings were weighted when summed during CNN and autoencoder update in the EBLL approach with a $\lambda$ value of $1.0$.